zytedata/zyte-autoextract/README.rst

 extraction less efficient; please tune the concurrency options to not hit the throttling errors (HTTP 429) often.

 You may be also limited by the website speed.
-AutoExtract tries not to hit any individual website too hard, but it could be better to limit this on a client side as well.
+Zyte Automatic Extraction tries not to hit any individual website too hard, but it could be better to limit this on a client side as well.
 If you're extracting data from a single website, it could make sense to decrease the amount of parallel requests; it can ensure